samkusin/clemens_iigs/Plan.md

 * Load ROM into an accessible region by emulated instructions
 * Handle first batch of instructions based on ROM code
 * XCE -> ROM bank conflict (PBR = bank 0, but on switch to native, what happens)
+* Implement ADC and all addressing modes
+* Implement LDA like ADC